distanceworkshops/online-course/pages/alt-prep.md

   image_fullwidth: ricardo-gomez-angel-201269-unsplash.jpg
 ---

-To perform all of the exercises, except the first two, you will need to use the Distance programme.
+To perform all of the exercises, except the first two, you will need to use the Distance program.
 This software works with the Windows operating system.
 If you are working on a Mac or Linux machine, you will need to use emulation software to run Distance on your computer.
 Hints for use of emulators can be found [on this page](http://distancesampling.org/distanceextras.html).

 <div class="row">
     <div class="small-6 columns">